LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

            return receiving_from

 Then we define the BroadcastActor.
 Similar to attacking, broadcasting will be a boolean action--either broadcast or don't broadcast.
-We provide a broadcast_mapping for determine to which encodings each agent can broadcast.
-The message will be successfully sent to every agent that (1) is within the broadcast range, (2) has a compatible encoding, and (3) is not blocked from view.
+We provide a `broadcast mapping` for determining to which encodings each agent can broadcast.
+The message will be successfully sent to every agent that (1) is within the `broadcast range`, (2) has a compatible encoding, and (3) is not blocked.

 .. code-block:: python